All About BudgetsDebtCredit Is Not Real Money Or Back-Up Cash

 Saturday Search Term Giggles

-Every week I get tens of thousands of people who visit Canadian Budget Binder because they did a search online and found my blog.
+Every week I get thousands of people visiting Canadian Budget Binder because they searched online and found my blog.

 • Scanning Business Code Of Practice– ha, that’s a new one.
-It’s Scanning Code of Practice.
+It’s the Scanning Code of Practice.

-• Pay down BET cut expenses– Hmm, paying down a BET or a DEBT.
+• Pay down BET cut expenses– Pay down a BET or a DEBT.

-• Financial stability or pregnancy which is important?– Oh boy, this is personal opinion but I’d wait until I can manage the bills I already have before adding the expenses of a child.
+• Financial stability or pregnancy, which is important?– Oh boy, this is my personal opinion, but I’d wait until I can manage the bills I already have before adding the expenses of a child.

 Don’t forget to Follow me on Social Media and Subscribe to my blog.